etolo/lectures/Week03/class/Seminar3.md

 ## Homework: Non-convex optimization

 Consider loss function <img src="https://latex.codecogs.com/svg.latex?\Large&space;f(x_1,x_2)=\frac{1}{2}x_1^2-\frac{1}{2}x^2_2(1-\frac{1}{2}x^2_2)" title="\Large GD"/>,
-- Compute critical points
+- Compute critical points (by hand using simple calculus)
 - Qualify critical points as either local minima or saddle points, if there are any saddle points are they strict saddle points?
 - Implement GD algorithm to minimize the loss function in TensorFlow
 - Run your GD algorithm with learning_rate = 0.01 for different initial values given as follows:
   - (a, 0), where a is an arbitrary real value
   - (0, 0.5)
   - (0, -0.5)